thecartercenter/nemo-docs/content/broadcast/broadcast.rst

 Staffers, coordinators, and admins can send broadcast messages to a list of users.
 Broadcast messages can be sent via email and/or SMS.

 .. note::
-  For SMS broadcast messages you need an Elmo SMS gateway with SMS credit established before messages can be sent.
+  For SMS broadcast messages you need an SMS gateway with SMS credit established before messages can be sent.

 To send a Broadcast Message: